 Perhaps the most vital ingredient of any tour is your tour guide.
-Acting not only as your guide but also as your driver, their knowledge and experience, their passion and personality form the foundation on which any successful tour is built.
+Acting not only as your guide but also as your driver, their knowledge and experience, passion and personality form the foundation on which any successful tour is built.

 That's why we only work with the very best guides in Ireland.
-As our past guests know, our tour guides are a big reason why we're Ireland's best-rated tour operator, with 444 five-star reviews out of a possible 451.
+As our past guests know, our tour guides are a big reason why we're Ireland's best-rated tour operator, with 1881 five-star reviews out of a possible 1933.

 A tour vacation is only as good as the tour guide.
 And we're proud to say that our tour guides are the best in the business.
 Don't take our word for it: just see how past guests have reviewed our amazing tour guides.
 45% of reviews mention their tour guide by name.